Gulivertx/cbatmo/README.md

 * Optimized for a official Raspberry Pi touch monitor 7" (800x480)
 * Design to use 5 Netatmo modules (main, external, second internal, rain and wind)

-The design of the frontend is not responsive, if you want to use another screen resolution you will certainly get mess and have to adapt the CSS code to match with your screen.
+The design of the frontend is still not responsive, if you want to use another screen resolution or do not have the same module as mine (MAIN, OUTDOOR, INDOOR, RAIN and WIND) you will certainly get mess and have to adapt the CSS code to match with your screen.

-If you don't have the same modules as mine you will also get mess because currently there is not any intelligence to manage modules, means they are hard coded in the frontend (this part could be adapted in the future...).

 Currently the app support English and French languages and the configuration of the locale is taken by Netatmo settings.
 If you're station is in French you will have this app in French, for all other languages the fallback locale is English.

 ## How to try this APP
 First you will need to have [NodeJS](https://nodejs.org/en/) installed and as an option [yarn](https://yarnpkg.com/en/) but this is not mandatory as NodeJS provide npm package manager.